Images in HTML

 Active learning: embedding an image

 It is now your turn to play!
-This active learning section will have you up and running with a simple embedding exercise.
+This active learning section will have you up and running with an embedding exercise.
 You are provided with a basic <img> tag; we'd like you to embed the image located at the following URL:

 url